Use old cereal boxes and toilet paper rolls to create a unique DIY desk organizer! This craft organizer is perfect if you’re on a budget.

 Materials

-- Acrylic paint in the colors of your choice (white is optional)
+• Acrylic paint - colors of your choice

 Tools